Transforming Education and Community Health (TEACH) Track

-The TEACH Clinic is located in the County of Sacramento Primary Care Center, a 100,000 sq ft comprehensive ambulatory facility that provides nearly all out-patient services to the region's medically underserved.
-The patient population is approximately 30% Hispanic, 30% Caucasian (of which a substantial proportion is Russian speaking), 25% African-American, 10% Southeast Asian, and 5% other ethnicities.
-One in eight patients require an interpreter.
+The patient population is very diverse, including significant percentages of Hispanic, Caucasian (of which a substantial proportion is Russian speaking), African-American, Southeast Asian, Chinese, and other ethnicities.
+One in eight patients requires an interpreter.
 The primary languages spoken include: English, Spanish, Vietnamese, Hmong, Russian, Mien, and various Chinese dialects.

 TEACH Clinic, County of Sacramento Primary Care Center

 Our program was featured in an article within the Sacramento Bee

 The TEACH program is a yearlong experience that replaces the traditional third year of residency.
 Residents rotate in one week blocks on the TEACH inpatient service, where they care for primarily uninsured or Medicaid patients admitted to UC Davis Medical Center.
 The 3rd year resident leads the team of an attending and two third-year medical students.

 When not inpatient, TEACH residents spend three afternoons per week in their county-based continuity clinic at the Sacramento County Primary Care Center.
 They also rotate through UC Davis specialty and sub-specialty clinics as well as county-based clinics including the Psychiatry, Nephrology, Musculoskeletal Medicine, and Rheumatology Clinics.